composition for full-length portraits – step back instead of zooming wide

 A comment in the article on a simple lighting setup for the family formal photos, asked why I recommended that a photographer should step back rather than zoom wide when photographing a group.
 The reason is that the perspective distortion that a wide-angle lens will give to your subject, is not all that flattering.

 With this straight-forward portrait of Anelisa, I was shooting with the 24-70mm lens (on a full-frame camera), zoomed to 70mm.
 I wasn’t super-tight in my composition, so I was shooting at a distance where there is no distortion introduced on her face.
-(For example, a 50mm lens used as a close portrait lens on a full-frame camera, will bring unfortunate distortion to your subject’s face.)
+(For example, Yes, that was shot at the 50mm focal length, but isn’t a close-up head-shot, will bring unfortunate distortion to your subject’s face.)

 It is a simple, pleasant portrait.
 Nothing complicated.